-Complete and submit your application and business plan at any time, with the understanding it will not be acted upon until the quarter following the submittal.
+- Complete and submit your application and business plan at least two weeks prior to the next regularly scheduled Recycling Commission meeting.
 Regular meetings are held the second (2nd) Wednesday of every month.
-Contact the Chairman or refer to the website to confirm the date of the next meeting.
-(Contact information on Borough website under Recycling Commission, Members).

-Submit proposals to:

-Chairman, Recycling Commission c/o Solid Waste Manager FNSB Solid Waste Division 455 Sanduri St. Fairbanks, AK 99701-7653

-The Chairman will put the proposal on the agenda for the Recycling Commission at its first regularly scheduled meeting following the quarter in which it is received.
-A representative of your organization must be present at the Commission meeting.
+Contact the Chairman or refer to the website for meeting date/time. - Submit proposals to: Chairman, Recycling Commission c/o Solid Waste Manager, FNSB Solid Waste Division 455 Sanduri St. Fairbanks.
+AK 99701-7653 - The Chair will put the proposal on the agenda for the Recycling Commission at its next regularly scheduled meeting.
+A representative must be present at the Commission meeting.

-- 2. If the Recycling Commission approves the proposal, it is then passed on as a recommendation for consideration to the Mayor's Office. - 3.
+If the Recycling Commission approves the proposal, it is then passed on as a recommendation for consideration to the Mayor's office.

 The Administration is responsible for determining whether the proposal demonstrates an ability to make a significant positive impact on the Borough's recycling plan goals sufficient to justify the cost of the contract.
-If approved by the Administration, a contract between the FNSB and the Proposer would be negotiated. - 4.
+If approved by the administration, a contract between the FNSB and the proposer would be negotiated.

 Any proposal involving the payment of Borough funds requires Assembly approval of any necessary appropriation.